Customizing the player

 Configure built-in controls

 The built-in controls are highly customizable.
-You can enable or disable specific controls by passing a FPPlayerControlConfig
+You can enable or disable specific controls by passing an FPPlayerControlConfig

 to your FlowplayerViewController